borntofrappe/python-scripts/connect-four/README.md

 """
 ```

-I would add a variable to describe the number of spaces between cells, instead of using hard-coded integers, overall I'm pretty satisfied with the end result.
+I added a variable to describe the number of spaces between cells, instead of using hard-coded integers, but this covers the grid's output.

-### Class methods
+## Class methods

 The idea is to use a method to add a letter at the bottom of the grid.
 I would also need a method to empty the grid, but that's easier to implement.